TradeTrust/documentation/docs/generic-templates/cover-letter.md

 }
 ```

 - `"apiKey"` - Update with the document storage API key.
-For more infomation, click [here](/docs/document-creator/config-file/file-structure#apikey-field).
+For more information, click [here](/docs/document-creator/config-file/file-structure#apikey-field).
 - `"url"` - Update with the document storage URL.
-For more infomation, click [here](/docs/document-creator/config-file/file-structure#url-field).
+For more information, click [here](/docs/document-creator/config-file/file-structure#url-field).

 _Note: **The "documentStorage" field is optional, if you do not have any document storage endpoint setup, you can omit this entire section.**._